 - CSEN Expert

-Carlos Fuller is the Regional and International Liaison Officer at the Caribbean Community Climate Change Centre and a member of the Climate Security Expert Network.
+Carlos Fuller is the Permanent Representative of Belize to the United Nations and a member of the Climate Security Expert Network.
 His primary responsibility is to coordinate CARICOM Member States in the international climate change negotiations.
 He is a Meteorologist and was the Chief Meteorologist in the National Meteorological Service of Belize.
 He has represented Belize in the climate change negotiation process since 1990.
 In that capacity he served as the Chair of the Subsidiary Body for Scientific and Technical Advice (SBSTA) of the United Nations Framework Convention on Climate Change UNFCCC) in 2017 and 2018.
 He is presently the Chief Negotiator on Climate Change for the Alliance of Small Island States (AOSIS) under the Chairmanship of Belize.
 He is also the Special Advisor to the President of the Commission on Climatology of the World Meteorological Organization (WMO) on High-level Science-Policy Climate Related Issues.
 He holds the George Price Lifetime Achievement Award for Emergency Management and the Officer of the Order the British Empire (OBE) for public service.